Ahrvzihsahst/My_Projects/Data Science/Computer Vision/Vechile detection and count the no/README.md

 The main components of the project include:

-1. **Object Detection:** The project uses a background subtraction technique to detect moving vechile within a specified ROI.
+1. **Vechile Detection:** The project uses a background subtraction technique to detect moving vechile within a specified ROI.
 The MOG2 background subtractor is applied to identify changes in the scene.

-2. **Object Tracking:** Vechile tracking is achieved using the Euclidean Distance Tracker.
+2. **Vechile Tracking:** Vechile tracking is achieved using the Euclidean Distance Tracker.
 This tracker assigns unique IDs to detected vechiles and maintains continuity as they move through the frames.

 3. **Processing Frames:** The process_frame function processes each frame of the video, applies vechile detection, and performs vechile tracking.
 The resulting frame is then displayed, showing tracked vechile and their assigned IDs.